OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 ## Where we started

-When we were developing our website in 2015, we took the opportunity to change our approach to content.
+When we were developing our website in 2015, we took the opportunity to change our approach to content at the same time.

 We'd benefitted from a content audit from our developers, [Jadu](www.jadu.net), along with some guidance on content strategy.
 One element of this was using our site to reduce avoidable contact.